 The work of Arts Law continues to be made possible with significant assistance from 240 pro bono legal practitioners located in all Australian States and Territories and a group of daytime volunteers, including law and other students, law graduates and qualified lawyers.

 The Australia Council is the major funder of Arts Law, having funded its core activities since 1984.
 The Australia Council together with all State and Territory governments through their arts agencies (Arts NSW, Arts Qld, Arts Vic, DoAM NT, DCA WA, Arts ACT, Arts Tas, Arts SA) have signed a National Funding Agreement with Arts Law.
-Funding support is also received from Screen Australia as well as Department of Aboriginal Affairs WA, Screen NT and Film Victoria.
-Arts Law also receives support from non-government agencies, Copyright Agency and Phonographic Performance Company of Australia.
+Funding support is also received from Department of Aboriginal Affairs WA and Film Victoria.
+Arts Law also receives support from non-government agencies Copyright Agency and Phonographic Performance Company of Australia, and from LexisNexis.